nextgis/docs_ngcom/source/data_upload.rst

 #.
 In the opened dialog, go to :guilabel:`Resource` tab and type a name for the new layer in the field :guilabel:`Display name`.
 Then go to :guilabel:`Raster layer` tab and select a file with raster geodata;
 #.
 Press :guilabel:`Create` button.
 If Raster layer is created successfully, you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.

+If you plan to add this raster in QGIS directly from your Web GIS, turn on Upload as Cloud Optimized GeoTIFF (COG) checkbox.

 .. important::
 	If you plan to display Raster layer on :ref:`Web map <ngcom_webmap_create>` or publish it using :term:`WMS` protocol, you need to create a `Style <https://docs.nextgis.com/docs_ngcom/source/styles.html#ngcom-styles>`_ for it first.